-In cooperation with the military forces of other nations, the U.S. Armed Forces assist other nations to build their defense capacity against threats to stability, including transnational threats such as terrorism and the narcotics trade.
-Current military operations in Iraq are an example of how the U.S. Armed Forces engage in activities across the spectrum from peace to conflict.
+In cooperation with the military forces of other nations, the U.S. Armed Forces assist other nations to build their defense capacity against threats to stability, including transnational threats such as terrorism and the narcotics trade, engaging in activities across the spectrum from peace to conflict.